ICJIA/icjia-qr-code/README.md

 - Damaged brand reputation
 - Unnecessary reprinting costs

-Our strict validation ensures that generated QR codes will reliably direct users to their intended destinations, protecting both the creator and end-user from common URL-related issues.
+Our comprehensive test suite ensures that generated QR codes will reliably direct users to their intended destinations, protecting both the creator and end-user from common URL-related issues.

 ## License